adaskarim13-create/econ-finance-portfolio/Project-1-Inflation-Analysis/README.md

 # Economics & Finance Portfolio

-Welcome to my Economics & Finance Portfolio.
+Welcome to my Economics and Finance Portfolio.

 This repository contains Python projects that explore economic and financial concepts through data analysis and visualization.
-The goal is to build practical skills in economics, finance, programming, and quantitative analysis while creating a portfolio of real-world projects.
+The goal is to build practical skills in economics, finance, programming, and quantitative analysis, as these are the topics i have a great interest in and want to excel in, while creating a portfolio of real world projects.

 ## Projects